Maryland Incorporation Services

 You can get an EIN directly from the IRS.
 The application is free, and most businesses can apply online.
 However, if you don’t have a social security number, you’ll need to submit a paper application form.

 Can’t bear to fill out yet another application?
 Hire Northwest to get your EIN for you.
 Just add on EIN service during checkout when you sign up for our incorporation service.
-Or choose our VIP service—an EIN is included.
+Or choose our Corporate Guide Service—an EIN is included.

 Write Corporate Bylaws

 Bylaws are the internal rules you set for your business.
 They put into writing how decisions will be made and who gets to make those decisions.
 All the major organizational processes and procedures for your corporation will go in your bylaws.